Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 <sub>***[23:12] Early start, today!***</sub>

-<sub>I woke up around 6:20ish in the morning, went to terrace, sat there enjoying old hindi songs & sipping the warm water.
-And then I literally meditated for some 20-25 minutes in the morning after so long, today.
+<sub>I woke up around 6:20ish in the morning, went to terrace, sat there enjoying some old hindi songs & sipping warm water.
+And then after so many days (or weeks), I finally meditated for some 20-25 minutes in the morning.
 I was super calm, super peaceful, and super energetic for a fresh start.</sub>

 <sub>After some 2 hours, I came back, cooked breakfast for mom & bhai and then for me too.
 Then I watched cartoons for about an hour, and then did some more chopping and finally, I even slept for an hour again.
 XD</sub>